Prominos/NoGrw0Write/README.md

 - Remove `ur0:tai/nogrw0write.skprx`
 - Reboot

+## Building

+- Make sure that you installed Vita SDK and that you have already set your `$VITASDK` environment variable.
+- run `./build.sh`
+- The output is in `./bin`

 ## Warning

 Disable this plugin when you want to play a game with a grw0: partition.
 If you try to play a grw0: game with this enabled the game will